Harish-Chandra bimodules over rational Cherednik algebras: Introduction

 To finish this section, let us sketch the structure of the paper.
-In Section 2 we recall the definition of the rational Cherednik algebra $H_{c}$, its spherical subalgebra $eH_{c}e$ and category $\cO_c$.
-We also recall finite Hecke algebras $\cH_{q}$, and give an overview of the functor $\KZ: \cO_{c} \rightarrow \cH_{q}$.
+In Section 2 we recall the definition of the rational Cherednik algebra $H_{c}$ and its homogeneous version $\bH$, the spherical subalgebra $eH_{c}e$ and category $\cO_c$.
+We also recall finite Hecke algebras $\cH_{q}$, and give an overview of the functor $\KZ: \cO_{c} \rightarrow \cH_{q}\modd$.
 This functor will be very important in our arguments.
-At the end of the section, we review known results about HC bimodules, including induction and restriction functors introduced in \cite{Lo}.
-In Section 3 we prove Theorem \ref{thm:main1}.
-We start by studying bimodules over the smash product $\cD(\hh^{reg})\# W$, where $\cD(\bullet)$ stands for the ring of differential operators.
-Then, we study how localization to $\hh^{reg}$ behaves on a certain collection of HC bimodules: every simple HC bimodule of full support can be embedded into a bimodule of the form $\homf{S'}{S}$ where $S \in \cO_c$, $S' \in \cO_{c'}$ are simple and $S'$ is {\it fixed}, so we study the localizations of these HC bimodules.
-This will give us, Lemma \ref{lemma:mainKZ}, a combinatorial argument from which the proof of Theorem \ref{thm:main1} will follow.
-We prove this theorem in the one-parametric setting in Subsection \ref{subsect:1param} and in the two-parametric setting in Subsection \ref{subsection:2param}.
-In Section 4 we study more carefully the type A ($W = \fS_n$) case.
-In order to do this, first we recall some known results on the structure of the algebra $H_c$ and its category $\cO_{c}$ in this case.
-After that, we are able to obtain an upper bound on the number of irreducible HC bimodules with prescribed support.
-We show that this bound is achieved for minimally supported modules over the algebra $H_{c}(\fS_n)$ when $c = \frac{r}{m}$ where $m$ divides $n$.
-We also give a complete description of the category $\HC(H_{k/n}(\fS_n))$, where $\gcd(k;n) = 1$.
+At the end of the section, we review known results about HC bimodules, including a useful alternative definition given in \cite{losev_completions}, as well as induction and restriction functors introduced in {\it loc. cit.} In Section 3 we state and prove our reduction theorem, Theorem \ref{thm:veryverytechnical}, that can be interpreted to give a lower bound on the number of irreducible HC bimodules with a given support.
+We would like to remark that this section is inspired by \cite{losev_hecke}, where a similar result is obtained on the level of category $\cO_{c}$.
+Section 4 uses localization techniques to study HC bimodules with full support.
+We remark that the main technical result of this section, Lemma \ref{lemma:mainKZ}, has already appeared in a slightly weaker form in \cite{spencer}.
+In Section 5 we introduce the Namikawa-Weyl group, study its action on the set of parameters, and apply this together with results of Sections 3 and 4 to give a description of the category $\overline{\HC}(c,c')$.
+Finally, in Section 6 we use the results of Sections 3 and 4, together with results from \cite{wilcox} to give a description of all (not only fully supported) irreducible HC bimodules over rational Cherednik algebras associated to symmetric groups.
+We also give a complete description of the category $\HC(H_{r/n}(\fS_n))$, where $\gcd(r;n) = 1$.
 The proof of this is based on the vanishing of several extension groups.
-Finally, in Subsection \ref{subsect:2paramTypeA} we study two-parametric HC bimodules in type A. \\

-{\bf Acknowledgements.} I would like to thank Ivan Losev for multiple helpful discussions without which this work would have never appeared.
+This paper would've never appeared without Ivan Losev's help.
+I am very grateful to him for many interesting discussions and his countless remarks and suggestions.
+I'd also like to thank Iain Gordon for pointing out the reference \cite{spencer}, Seth Shelley-Abrahamson for stimulating discussions and comments, and the anonymous referee for helpful suggestions that allowed me to improve the exposition.